Chesapeake Bay impact crater: Formation and aftermath

 The entire circular crater is about 85 km in diameter and 1.3 km deep, an area twice the size of Rhode Island, and nearly as deep as the Grand Canyon.
 However, numerical modeling techniques by Collins et al. indicate that the post-impact diameter was likely to have been around 40 km, rather than the observed 85 km.

 The surrounding region suffered massive devastation.
 USGS scientist David Powars, one of the impact crater's discoverers, described the immediate aftermath: "Within minutes, millions of tons of water, sediment, and shattered rock were cast high into the atmosphere for hundreds of miles along the East Coast."
 An enormous megatsunami engulfed the land and possibly even reached the Blue Ridge Mountains.
 The sedimentary walls of the crater progressively slumped in, widened the crater, and formed a layer of huge blocks on the floor of the ring-like trough.
 The slump blocks were then covered with the rubble or breccia.
 The entire bolide event, from initial impact to the termination of breccia deposition, lasted only a few hours or days.
-In the perspective of geological time, the 1.2 km breccia is an instantaneous deposit.
+In the perspective of geological time, the 1.2 km breccia was an instantaneous deposit.
 The crater was then buried by additional sedimentary beds that have accumulated during the 35 million years following the impact.

 The impact has been identified as the source of the North American tektite field, namely the Georgiaite and Bediasite fields.